voldikss/coc-browser/README.md

 - #### Install the Chrome extension

-    Chrome extension [browser-source-provider]() is used to to grab words from web page and send to local http server
+    [browser-source-provider](https://chrome.google.com/webstore/detail/browser-source-provider/lkaldcfmhailjfcbapicgkdkkamanlml) is used to to grab words from web page and send to local http server

 - #### Install [coc.nvim](https://github.com/neoclide/coc.nvim)